giventofly/exportpwp/README.md

 </details>

-And just until until the `.csv` file is downloaded (might take sometime according to your browser/processor/connection).
+And just wait until the `.csv` file is downloaded (might take sometime according to your browser/processor/connection).

 ### Step 4